jbszczepaniak/dynamodb-with-go/episode3/post.md

   Size      string `dynamodbav:"size"`
 }
 ```
-I am going to insert couple of items to the database so that we have content we can query.
+I am going to insert a couple of items to the database so that we have content to query.
 Code that is doing that is omitted for brevity, you can look it up [here](./queries_test.go).
-At the end I want to have something like this in the table.
+At the end I want to have following table:

 | Directory | Filename       | Size |
 | ---       | ----           | ---- |